gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 Where you load employees, time-offs and loans and then check that the employee NextPay method returns the correct value.

 Fixtures, in Buffalo, are a great tool when it comes to loading data.
-I will not cover these and other tools like Fako in this article, but I hope to plant the seed for you to start doing a lot more testing your buffalo apps.
+I will not cover these and other tools like Fako in this article, but I hope to plant the seed for you to start doing a lot more testing your Buffalo apps.

 ## Wrapping up